How can a building society improve financial capability?

-Yorkshire Building Society are aiming to improve social mobility and financial capability for young people in the UK by providing free financial education lessons designed to promote discussion and learning about money among children and young people aged 5 to 19 and of all abilities.
+Yorkshire Building Society is aiming to improve social mobility and financial capability for young people in the UK by providing free financial education lessons designed to promote discussion and learning about money among children and young people aged 5 to 19 and of all abilities.

 In 2016, Yorkshire Building Society made a commitment to teaching financial education to children.
 They believe that this will provide them with the skills needed to have a prosperous and financially stable future.

 “Money Minds” is a bespoke educational programme that schools can sign up for though Yorkshire Building Society.
-Society colleagues deliver the lessons to children aged between 5 and 19 years old.
+Society colleagues deliver lessons to children aged between 5 and 19 years old.
 Money Minds lessons are designed to promote discussion and share learning and to engage pupils and enable them to test and expand their vocabulary and understanding of money through fun activities.

 Preparing for the Future